RW-Post: Auditable Evidence-Grounded Multimodal Fact-Checking in the Wild: RW-Post: A Post-aligned Multimodal Fact-Checking Benchmark with Auditable Evidence

+We introduce RW-Post, a benchmark for explainable multimodal fact-checking that reflects real-world verification scenarios.
+Each claim is paired with its original social-media post, structured reasoning (logic and key points), and explicitly linked evidence.
+Instead of using loosely relevant documents, RW-Post emphasizes targeted evidence that directly supports factual reasoning, aligning with the rigor of professional fact-checking.

+\textbf{Benchmark Regimes.} RW-Post supports three complementary evaluation regimes: (1) \textbf{closed-book}, where models observe only the post and image; (2) \textbf{evidence-bounded}, where models receive the post together with a fixed set of evidence items (with stable IDs and source URLs); and (3) \textbf{open-web}, where models retrieve evidence via web search under a standardized, leakage-controlled protocol.
+These regimes enable systematic analysis of visual grounding, evidence utilization, and explanation faithfulness.

+Following common benchmark practice~\cite{yu2024mm, hendryckstest2021, liu2024mmfakebench}, RW-Post is released with a development and a test split (1:5), comprising 252 and 1,268 samples, respectively.
+We use the dev split for prompt and system development and report all benchmark results on the test split; while our main experiments are zero-shot, the dataset can also support supervised finetuning.

+We collect 13,000 Snopes fact-checking articles (2017–2024) and apply strict filtering and quality control.
+To enable structured extraction, webpages are reformatted into a text–with-tagged-URL representation that preserves the contextual position of each link.
+This representation allows LLMs to reliably extract posts, images, reasoning, and evidence.
+The pipeline is illustrated in Fig.~\ref{fig:rw_post_dataset_construction}.

-\textbf{Data collection.} We collect fact-checking articles from Snopes, which follows professional verification standards and covers misinformation from various sources and over ten domains, ensuring both reliability and diversity.
-Specifically, we extract the following key fields: \textit{article URL, category, headline, claim, truthfulness label and full HTML article content}.
+\textbf{Data collection.} We collect fact-checking articles from Snopes, which covers diverse misinformation topics and follows professional verification standards.
+For each article, we extract the \textit{URL, category, headline, claim, truthfulness label, and full HTML content}.

-\textbf{Text and image size filtering.} We filter out articles that are either too short or too long.
-Extremely short articles---for example, those containing only a single sentence and a link---typically lack sufficient information for verification.
-Conversely, overly long articles often include excessive background details that may hinder authenticity assessment.
-Ultimately, we retain articles containing between \textbf{90 and 2,000 words}.
-Images smaller than \textbf{200$\times$200} pixels are also excluded.
+\textbf{Text and image filtering.} Articles shorter than 90 words or longer than 2,000 words are removed to avoid insufficient or overly verbose content.
+Images smaller than 200×200 pixels are also excluded.